MRC-Epid-it24/intake24/docs/admin/feedback/schemes.md

     - `meals` – shows information on e.g. contribution to total energy intake from meals

+    - `rating` - 5-star rating with optional comment to be submitted by user

 ## Top foods

 Settings to populate top foods feedback section.
 It controls top foods lists and nutrient composition pie charts.